snp-technologies/aksworkshop-notes/README.md

         "networkPlugin": "kubenet",
     ```

-1. to verify `helm init`, run `helm version`, e.g.
+1. to verify `helm`, run `helm version`, e.g.
     ```
     version.BuildInfo{Version:"v3.0.0", GitCommit:"e29ce2a54e96cd02ccfce88bee4f58bb6e2a28b6", GitTreeState:"clean", GoVersion:"go1.13.4"}
     ```

-1. If helm is already installed, and you get error messages like:
+1. APPLIES TO HELM v2 ONLY!
+If helm is already installed, and you get error messages like:

     ```
     Error: release orders-mongo failed: namespaces "default" is forbidden: User "system:serviceaccount:kube-system:default" cannot get resource "namespaces" in API group "" in the namespace "default"
     ```
-    Then run: `helm init --service-account tiller --upgrade`
+    run: `helm init --service-account tiller --upgrade`

-1. If you get error:
+1. APPLIES TO HELM v2 ONLY!
+If you get error:
     ```
     Error: could not find a ready tiller pod
     ```